 In Overwatch, what you do after you die is arguably more important than what you did before.
 The average player will die, often, because the game is designed for it.
 But every player has the potential to learn from failure a dozen times in the space of one match.
 Get killed, figure out why you died, what killed you, the spatial conditions, and calculate a new strategy that prevents that from happening again.
 Overwatch encourages you to embrace death in many important ways, all so you can become a better player.

 First, there’s the sheer breadth of heroes at your disposal.
-Twenty-one distinct characters with combinations of unique abilities that are sure to have the solution to whatever problem put you in the ground, provided you can think it through.
+Twenty-plus distinct characters with combinations of unique abilities that are sure to have the solution to whatever problem put you in the ground, provided you can think it through.
 So many characters means a lot of ways to get taken out, but also a lot of ways to counter the various strategies people use against you.
 Where in a shooter cousin like Battlefield or a single player environment like Doom dying means reevaluating your strategy against unchanging opponents, death in Overwatch is a chance to throw out your entire battle plan and become a speedy time-traveller, or a human laser.
 Rather than dying over and over because your opponent is a very good shot and you’re not a very good shot, players can stare at the roster for a few seconds and see the possibilities swim in front of their eyes.

 Which brings us to the second ingredient: speed.
 Overwatch matches are fast; 5-10 minutes in most cases.
 It’s entirely possible to win or lose a game in the space of 10 crucial seconds.
 That means you need to make decisions fast and often.
 Bullets and plasma are flying left and right, gorillas are turning your teammates into jam, Junkrat is lobbing grenades at everything on the screen, and you’re acting and reacting with the knowledge that this is exactly where it might be won or lost.